phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 The `VirtAddr` struct already provides methods to compute the indexes into the page tables of the four levels.
 We store these indexes in a small array because it allows us to traverse the page tables using a `for` loop.
 Outside of the loop, we remember the last visited `frame` to calculate the physical address later.
 The `frame` points to page table frames while iterating, and to the mapped frame after the last iteration, i.e. after following the level 1 entry.

 Inside the loop, we again use the `physical_memory_offset` to convert the frame into a page table reference.
 We then read the entry of the current page table and use the [`PageTableEntry::frame`] function to retrieve the mapped frame.
 If the entry is not mapped to a frame we return `None`.
-If the entry has maps a huge 2MiB or 1GiB page we panic for now.
+If the entry maps a huge 2MiB or 1GiB page we panic for now.

 [`PageTableEntry::frame`]: https://docs.rs/x86_64/0.5.1/x86_64/structures/paging/page_table/struct.PageTableEntry.html#method.frame